 - Stroke Alert Program to provide consistent, rapid care to stroke patients

-- 24/7 on-call neurology coverage for stroke patients
+- 24/7 on-call neurosurgeons available for patients requiring surgical intervention

-- Neurorehabilitation through our physical, occupational and/or speech therapy as well as Spalding Rehabilitation Hospital — comprehensive stroke rehabilitation with more certified staff than any other Colorado facility
+- Neurorehabilitation through our physical, occupational and speech therapy programs as well as Spalding Rehabilitation Hospital —a sister facility with intensive inpatient stroke rehabilitation services

-Rose Medical Center participates in the Stroke Alert program with our EMS partners in the field.
+Rose Medical Center participates in the Stroke Alert Program with our EMS partners in the field.
 Stroke Alert, developed at HealthONE in collaboration with physicians and EMS agencies, enables first responders to play a critical role in the transport and treatment to create a unified team in the treatment of patients with stroke.
-More importantly, it has been proven to improve the care and recovery of our patients.
+More importantly, it improves the care and recovery of our patients.

 To ensure rapid patient evaluation, Rose Medical Center utilizes the most up-to-date stroke assessment technology.
 Our telemedicine robot allows for real-time interactions between patients and our team of expert neurologists (this experience is similar to video chatting on your computer or tablet.)
 As a result, stroke patients can receive treatment more quickly in our ER, which could reduce long-term stroke impacts.